truncatedAvocados/thesis-server/CONTRIBUTING.md

   - (cleanup) ...
   - (test) ...
   - (doc) ...
-1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] directly to master.
+1. When you've finished with your fix or feature, `rebase` upstream changes into your branch and submit a pull request directly to master.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
-The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
 1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
-1. Once the pull request has been reviewed, it will be merged by another member of the team.
-Do not merge your own commits.
+1. Once the pull request has been reviewed, it will be merged by another member of the team. **Do not merge your own commits!**

+A visual representation of this general workflow can be found [here][workflow diagram].

 ## Detailed Workflow